+At that time there were (and still are) very few vegetarian guest houses, there were also very few female focused retreats in rural areas, especially where minority communities were made to feel welcome.
 From the outset we aimed to be different, to cater for the alternative.
-When Over the Rainbow came into being in the summer of 2003, there were (and still are) very few vegetarian guest houses, there were very few female focused retreats in rural areas, especially where minority communities were made to feel welcome.
-We are ‘straight friendly’ – everyone will enjoy a warm welcome
+We are ‘straight friendly’ – everyone will enjoy a warm welcome.

 The goddess themed bedrooms were deliberately chosen to celebrate female history, myths and legends and also to reflect different cultures.